bpark04/React-To-Do-List/README.md

-# React To-Do Liat App 📋
+# To-Do List App 📋

-- This is a todo web application to manage your daily tasks.
+### This is a todo web application to manage your daily tasks.

 - What you can do with this app:
     - Add daily tasks
     - Mark them as complete
     - Delete tasks
 - It is built in React.js and Tailwind CSS
-***

 ## How to run the app in your local machine:
 - Clone the repository
     ```